-ATHLETICS Archery Soccer Basketball Tennis Baseball/Softball Yoga Roller Hockey/ Rollerblading Gymnastics Lacrosse Inter-Camp Competition
+ATHLETICS Archery Soccer Basketball Tennis Baseball/Softball Yoga Roller Hockey/ Rollerblading Gymnastics Volleyball Inter-Camp Competition

 TEVA (Outdoor Education) Israeli Scouting Garden Farm Hiking Fishing Cookouts and Campfires Galil (Entering 8th Graders): Overnight Hike on the Appalachian Trail